 If the person is nearing the end of their life, ask if they would like to review their plan, or develop one if they haven’t already.

-- Advance Care Planning: A Guide for Health and Social Care Staff (University of Nottingham.
-Includes more information on lasting power of attorney and advance decisions).
+- Advance Care Planning: A Guide for Health and Social Care Staff (PDF) – University of Nottingham.
+Includes more information on lasting power of attorney

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline and quality standard on pressure ulcers.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline on advance care planning.